byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 - The error at address 0x15925ef showed up at the beginning of the test
 - 4089 errors were found at time 15:39:10 and were gone after a bist write but the error at the beginning is still there
 - At 16:15:48, 3410 new errors were found and the original error was gone until it came back at 16:15:54 with all the errors gone after a bist write
+- Starting at 16:34:41, a series of timeouts occur.
+All of them happen after the bist is closed and restarted.
+Each time, the BIST recovers after a UARTBOne-issued reset, but times out once the BIST is closed again.
+The BIST is always in the IDLE/beginning state for each of these timeouts.
+After 15 of these, the single error disappears for a short time until it comes back, and the bist closes, and a timeout occurs in which the board is repowered.
+Timeouts no longer occur after this repower.
 - 3341 new errors showed up at 17:00:20, and the original error is gone but again, it is found at time 17:01:38 when the other errors were gone after the bist write

 - The same thing keeps happening throughout the test, whenever there are a lot of errors, the error at address 0x15925ef is gone but then when the other errors are gone, the error shows up again.